TykTechnologies/tyk/coprocess/python/README.md

 You can chain multiple hook functions when the hook type is Pre, Post or PostAuthCheck.

+Tyk will load all the modules inside `middleware/python`.

 The "name" field represents the name of a Python function, a sample Python middleware matching the sample definition above will look like (see [middleware/python](middleware/python)):

 ```python